 During the Seder, the Passover meal, a text called the Haggadah (“Telling”) is read, which recounts the events of the Exodus.
 One version of the text describes the spiritual condition of the Israelites prior to the Redemption,

-“In the Passover Haggadah we say: “If God had not taken our forefathers out of Egypt, we, our children, and our children’s children, would still be enslaved to Pharaoh…Our sages explain that the Children of Israel had become so entrenched in the paganism and depravity of Egypt, that the Exodus came at the very last possible moment, as they approached the very brink of total indistinguishability from the Egyptians.
+“In the Passover Haggadah, we say: “If God had not taken our forefathers out of Egypt, we, our children, and our children’s children, would still be enslaved to Pharaoh…Our sages explain that the Children of Israel had become so entrenched in the paganism and depravity of Egypt that the Exodus came at the very last possible moment as they approached the very brink of total indistinguishability from the Egyptians.
 Had they remained slaves in Egypt a moment longer, there would have been no “Children of Israel” to redeem.”
 Rebbe’s Haggadah, cited at Chabad.org [2]

 That process of redemption began with the birth of the savior, Moshe.
 Prior to his entry into the world, the old Pharaoh had a dream of a lamb,

 “And Pharaoh told that he, being asleep, had seen in his dream, and, behold, all the land of Mitzrayim was placed in one scale of a balance, and a lamb, the young of a sheep, was on the other scale; and the scale with the lamb in it weighed more.
-He then sent and called all the magicians of Mitzrayim, and told them his dream.
+He then sent and called all the magicians of Mitzrayim and told them about his dream.
 Immediately Jannes and Jambres [3], the chief of the magicians, opened their mouths and answered Pharaoh: “A certain child is about to be born in the congregation of Israel, by whose hand there will be destruction on all the land of Mitzrayim.”
 Targum Yonatan on Exodus 1:15, Sefaria.org

 The Ben Ish Chai, R’ Yosef Chaim of Baghdad (1832 – 1909 CE), comments,

 “…the Midrash, which told us that Pharaoh had a dream and saw a lamb on one side of a scale and all the Egyptians on the other side; and the lamb outweighed them.
 In that dream, he did not see himself among the Egyptians.
-His advisors told him that the lamb is a symbol of the redeemer of Israel, and the dream caused his heart to become hardened and he refused to let them go…” Ben Ish Chai, Aderet Eliyahu, Volume 1: Bereshit-Shemot, M. Abromovich Publishers, Bnei Barak, pg.
+His advisors told him that the lamb is a symbol of the redeemer of Israel, and the dream caused his heart to become hardened, and he refused to let them go…” Ben Ish Chai, Aderet Eliyahu, Volume 1: Bereshit-Shemot, M. Abromovich Publishers, Bnei Barak, pg.
 215

 The lamb was a symbol of the redeemer of Israel, Moses.
 The Midrash teaches that the Last Redeemer (Messiah) will be like the First Redeemer (Moshe).
 Thus, the lamb is a symbol of the Messiah as well.
 The parallels between the Messiah and Moses are manifold as the Midrash says,

-“My beloved is like a gazelle’, as the gazelle appears and then disappears, so the first redeemer appeared and then disappeared.
-R. Berekiah in the name of R. Levi said: Like the first redeemer was, so will the final redeemer be.
+“My beloved is like a gazelle,’ as the gazelle appears and then disappears, so the first redeemer appeared and then disappeared.
+R. Berekiah, in the name of R. Levi, said: Like the first redeemer was, so will the final redeemer be.
 The first redeemer was Moshe, who appeared to them and then disappeared. . .
 The final redeemer will also appear to them and then disappear. . .
 For he will disappear from their sight and will then again appear to them…” Numbers Rabbah 11, Soncino Press Edition, cf. Ruth Rabbah 5:6

 R’ Shloma Majeski comments on this passage,

-“The definition of Jewish belief is that which is written in Torah.
+“The definition of Jewish belief is that which is written in the Torah.
 That defines Jewish belief.
-This possibility – that Moshiach comes, and after his coming and revelation there’s an interruption, and then he completes the process – this is found in a number of places in Torah. . . the Midrash says, just like a deer is revealed, and hidden, and again hidden.
-I guess it means that when it runs, it runs between the trees – you see it and then you don’t see it.
+This possibility – that Moshiach comes, and after his coming and revelation, there’s an interruption, and then he completes the process – this is found in a number of places in Torah. . . the Midrash says, just like a deer is revealed, and hidden, and again hidden.
+I guess it means that when it runs, it runs between the trees – you see it, and then you don’t see it.
 That’s what happened with Moshe Rabbeinu in Egypt. . .
 The Midrash concludes the same thing will be with Moshiach: He will be revealed, then he will be hidden, and then he will be revealed again.
 In fact, the Midrash says that when he will be hidden, it will be a very difficult time.
 There will be people who will stop believing in him because of that, and that ultimately he will come…Rabbeinu Bechaye, at the end of the parsha (Shemot), says, “Moshe Rabbeinu came, then he was hidden, and then he came back to take the Yidden out of Mitzrayim.”
 And he writes that the same will be with Moshiach, as it says, “Kimei tzeis’cha m’Eretz Mitzrayim ar’enuniflaos.”
 This redemption will be similar to the redemption in the times of Mitzrayim.
 “The Chasam Sofer, one of the greatest masters of halacha in our recent generations, also wrote in his seifer, Toras Moshe, on this parsha, Shmos.
 At the end of the parsha, he says that the fact that Moshe was gone for six months was a very big test.
 The same will be b’yimei Moshiach Tzidkeinu, yinelam achar nisgaleh (in the days of Moshiach Tzidkeinu, he will be concealed after he is revealed), and we will need special assistance from Hashem to stand up to this test.
 As mentioned before, the Arizal in Seifer Shaar HaGilgulim also says the same thing – that he’ll come, and like Moshe Rabbeinu, he will disappear, go away, we won’t have him.
 Then he’ll come back and take all the Yidden out of Galus.”
 Rabbi Shloma Majeski, A Preface to Moshiach: Setting the Record Straight, Moshiach & Geula, BeisMoshiach.org [4]

-Historicity of Moses & The Exodus
+The Historicity of Moses & The Exodus

-Because the Exodus lays a foundation for the Biblical faith and the hope for a future redemption, it is no wonder that it is relentlessly attacked as ahistorical, with numerous scholars declaring that the events of the Exodus never happened.
+Because the Exodus lays a foundation for the Biblical faith and the hope for future redemption, it is no wonder that it is relentlessly attacked as ahistorical, with numerous scholars declaring that the events of the Exodus never happened.
 Some religious scholars, even modern rabbis, have ceded the historical argument, emphasizing that the meaning of the Exodus is true, as opposed to its historicity.
 If the Exodus never happened, what about Moses?
 Did he even exist?
 Many mythicists say no. [5]

 These arguments should be emphatically rejected.
 The Bible does not claim that faith and evidence are opposed.
 It is a false dichotomy, a Berlin Wall blocking understanding on both sides of the discussion between believers and non-believers.
 Our culture pressures believers to reject the importance of evidence while concealing pertinent facts from the eyes of unbelievers.
 Yet the New Testament teaches in the book of Hebrews,